 Monica has worked countless hours in non-profit organizations, creating events that feature young, talented musicians.
 She has also performed in many benefit and charity concerts, making appearances on live television.

 From a very young age of ten, Monica has taught piano and since then, never stopped teaching.
-Her passion in being a role model and instructor to students has compelled her to continue and inspire young children to continuously live with music.
-Her charismatic and lively personality has nurtured many students to develop a passion for music, teaching with such great patience and energy.
+Her passion in being a role model and instructor to students has compelled her to continue and inspire young children to endlessly live with music.
+Her charismatic and lively personality has nurtured many students to develop a passion for music, teaching with infinite patience and spirited energy.